Renewal through Shinto and Great Nature

 - 奉 Friends of Matsuri.
 Become a Friend to support the Centre and the Forest for all visitors.
 More info HERE

 - There is water taxi service for scheduled events.
-To arrange visits on other days, please contact us to arrange transportation.
+To arrange visits on other days, please contact us to make an appointment and to arrange transportation.
 For more details, click HERE

 - Sign up for weekly inspirational email HERE